aneeshd/schedule_state/README.md

             - sat
             - sun
 ```

+Note that Home Assistant will evaluate conditions based on the current time of day.
+In this particular example, the
+condition evaluates to true if the current time is between 0:00:00 on Saturday and 23:59:59 on Sunday.
+You will need to take this into account if you use the `allow_wrap` feature described above to conditionally
+wrap an event from Friday evening to Saturday morning, for example.

 Keep in mind that the evaluation order of the events is top-to-bottom, and all of them are evaluated.
 This means
 that if multiple events match the settings, it's the last one that "wins".
 For example, if you put this as your